How to Help Your Child Get Ready for Kindergarten

 Visit Your Child's New School

 Take your child to visit their new school the summer before they start Kindergarten.
 Drive or walk to the school.
 Play on the playground.
 Talk about routines, such as what to expect during lunch time, at recess, and using the bathroom.
 Some schools (or libraries) offer free lunches during the summer.
 Ask if you can have a tour of the school or a peek in your child's classroom.

 You are Your Child's First Teacher

 Help your child prepare for Kindergarten by turning everyday activities into times for them to play, learn, and feel good about themself.
 Remember, your child develops at their own unique pace.
 Kindergarten is a place where they will continue to learn!

 Keep Your Child Healthy

 Talk With Your Child

 In Kindergarten, your child will need to be able to express their needs and wants, follow directions, and communicate with others.
 Talk with your child every day to promote their listening and conversational skills.
 Ask your child questions and teach them new words.
 Talk about what they like and dislike and answer their questions.

 Create a School Routine

 Kindergartners need about 11 hours of sleep each night.
 Create a regular time for your child to relax and go to bed.
 Start waking your child at the time they will need to wake during the school year.
 Set up a special place where they will put their backpack after school every day.
 Practice choosing outfits the night before to help make the mornings smoother.

 Read Books About Starting Kindergarten

 Visit your local public library to check out books about a typical Kindergarten day.
 Your child might enjoy: "Froggy Goes to School" by Jonathan London and "Mouse's First Day of School" by Lauren Thompson.

 Concerned About Your Child's Development?

 Talk with your child's health care provider and preschool teacher if you have concerns about your child's development and readiness skills for Kindergarten.

-This information was compiled by Mona Berkey, Iowa State University, and Judy Dahlke, retired Kindergarten teacher and current RRSC Family Literacy Coordinator
+This information was compiled by Mona Berkey, Iowa State University, and Judy Dahlke, retired Kindergarten teacher and former RRSC Family Literacy Coordinator